Silviatulli/implicitgoals/README.md

    (Not paralelized because some config demand a lot of ram)

-Four selection rules are wired in — `solve_query_mdp_exact` (Strategic VI), plus H1 Info Gain, H3 Goal Proximity and H4 Query Frequency — each run twice, once alone and once wearing the H2 dominance mask.
-Nine columns with the random-order control.
-The H2 half is now optional and off unless `--h2` is passed — see the remark on H2(ii) below for why.
+Four selection rules are wired in — `solve_query_mdp_exact` (Strategic VI), plus H1 Info Gain, H3 Goal Proximity and H4 Query Frequency — reported against the random-order control, so five columns. `--h2` runs each rule a second time wearing the H2 dominance mask, for nine; it is off by default — see the remark on H2(ii) below for why.

-Next step: more game variants, to grow `|I|` (the hypothesis space) beyond the small/easy sizes we get today.
+Next step: `|I|` is no longer stuck at 1, but the typical instance still sits at 1 or 2 against the 6 the default geometry allows, because obstacles prune most of the monotone routes.
+Making routes survive the obstacles is the open problem, not adding more rooms.

 ## Architecture — how a request flows through the code